Spirituals: African foundation

 J.H.
-Kwabena Nketia (1921–2019) described by the New York Times in 2019, as a "pre-eminent scholar of African music", said in 1973 that there is an important, interdependent, dynamic, and "unbroken conceptual relationship between African and African American music".
+Kwabena Nketia (1921–2019), described by the New York Times in 2019 as a "pre-eminent scholar of African music", said in 1973 that there is an important, interdependent, dynamic, and "unbroken conceptual relationship between African and African American music".

 Enslaved African Americans "in the plantation South drew on native rhythms and their African heritage."
 According to a May 2012 PBS interview, "spirituals were religious folks songs, often rooted in biblical stories, woven together, sung, and passed along from one slave generation to another".

-According to Walter Pitt's 1996 book, spirituals are a musical form that is indigenous and specific to the religious experience African slaves and their descendants in the United States.
+According to Walter Pitts' 1996 book Old Ship of Zion, spirituals are a musical form that is indigenous and specific to the religious experience of African slaves and their descendants in the United States.
 Pitts said that they were a result of the interaction of music and religion from Africa with music and religion of European origin.

-In a May 2012 PBS interview, Uzee Brown, Jr. said that spirituals were the "survival tools for the African slave".
-Brown said that while other similarly-oppressed cultures were "virtually wiped out", the African slave survived because of spirituals by "singing through many of their problems", by creating their own "way of communicating".
+In a May 2012 PBS interview, Uzee Brown Jr. said that spirituals were the "survival tools for the African slave".
+Brown said that while other similarly oppressed cultures were "virtually wiped out", the African slave survived because of spirituals by "singing through many of their problems", by creating their own "way of communicating".
 Enslaved people introduced a number of new instruments to America: the bones, body percussion, and an instrument variously called the bania, banju, or banjar, a precursor to the banjo but without frets.
 They brought with them from Africa long-standing religious traditions that highlighted the importance of storytelling.

 Evidence of the vital role African music has played in the creation of African American spirituals exists, among other elements, in the use of "complex rhythms" and "polyrhythms" from West Africa.